 She shrugged.
 “I was, but I woke up about ten minutes ago with a hankering for ice cream.
 And weirdly enough, I was craving lime sherbert.”

 Connor left for the laundry room to grab a towel, then came back to wipe up the puddle.
 “Any theories as to why you could’ve been craving the flavor you hate?”

 She shrugged.
 He tossed the towel back in the laundry then came and sat beside her.
 She scooted over, tossed half of the quilt over him, and nestled herself into his side.

 For a few minutes, they sat there, the only sounds being the spoon against the bowl and rain falling against the windows and roof.

 “I’ve always found the rain to be a bit calming,” Kelly said.
 “What about you?”

 “I hate it.”

 “Really?”
 Kelly glanced up at him.
-“I’ve known you for three years, been married to you for five months, and you’ve never told me that.”
+“I’ve known you for three years, been married to you for eight months, and you’ve never told me that.”